-County General Fund Support - Support to County Fire for 2013-14 is \$18.8 million, a 6.9% increase in an effort to sustain acceptable service levels.
+County General Fund Support - Support to County Fire for 2013-14 is \$18.8 million, a 6.9% increase, in an effort to sustain acceptable service levels.

-Staffing Changes - Despite adding contract services for the Hesperia Fire Protection District and a new contract with Crest Forest Fire Protection District, overall total net decrease of 129 positions for County Fire is primarily due to the implementation of a Department-wide paid-call staffing reorganization.
+Staffing Changes - Despite adding contract services for the Hesperia Fire Protection District and a new contract with Crest Forest Fire Protection District, there is a net decrease of 129 positions for County Fire.
+This is primarily due to the implementation of a Department-wide paid-call staffing reorganization.
 The net decrease of 18 positions for Special Districts is primarily due to a decrease in limited-term Public Service Employees in various Park Districts.
-The decrease of 12 positions for San Bernardino County Flood Control District is primarily due to a decrease in contract positions for the Hazardous Tree Program due to the funding ending in 2012-13.
+The decrease of 12 positions for San Bernardino County Flood Control District is primarily due to a decrease in contract positions for the Hazardous Tree Program due to the elimination of funding at the end of 2012-13.